 Current research includes:

-- Molecular-thermodynamic modeling of the bulk and interfacial behavior of structured fluids.
+- Molecular-thermodynamic modeling of the bulk and interfacial behavior of surfactant systems.

 - Computer simulations of self-assembling systems.

-- Computer simulations of surfactant/polymer-induced dispersion and stabilization of carbon nanotubes and graphene in aqueous media.
+- Computer simulations of surfactant/polymer-induced dispersion and stabilization of carbon nanotubes, graphene, and other 2D nanomaterials in aqueous media.

 - Development of user-friendly computer programs to predict bulk solution properties and interfacial properties of surfactant systems.